-Eawag/Sandec is partnering with the Indian Institute of Technology (IIT) Madras, and BORDA, Germany to carry out the 4S project (Small-Scale Sanitation Scaling-Up), the first systematic assessment of small-scale sanitation systems in South Asia.
-4S is funded by the Bill & Melinda Gates Foundation and its main goal is to develop evidence-based policy recommendations for improved sanitation system design, implementation, and operation and maintenance (O&M).
-This will allow decision-makers to make informed strategic decisions about sanitation systems and to accelerate the provision of collection and treatment services for used water and faecal sludge in South Asia.
-The 21 month research project will have three key outcomes:
+Eawag/Sandec is partnering with the Indian Institute of Technology (IIT) Madras and BORDA, Germany to carry out the 4S project (Small-Scale Sanitation Scaling-Up), the first systematic assessment of small-scale sanitation systems in South Asia.
+4S is funded by the Bill & Melinda Gates Foundation and its main goal is to develop evidence-based policy recommendations for improved design, implementation, and operation and maintenance (O&M) of small systems.
+This will allow decision-makers to make informed strategic decisions about sanitation and water management and to accelerate the provision of collection and treatment services for used water in South Asia.
+The 2.5 year research project will have three key outcomes:

-- A landscaping study of existing small-scale sanitation systems in India and Nepal.
+- A landscape study and institutional analysis of small-scale sanitation in South Asia

-- Policy recommendations for the improvement of the regulatory framework, sanitation system design and O&M guidelines based on the evaluation findings.
+- Policy recommendations for the improvement of the regulatory framework, sanitation system design, implementation and O&M guidelines based on the evaluation findings

 The project seeks to provide sound empirical evidence for future small-scale sanitation sector investments in South Asia.

 Project timeline: January 2016 – August 2018